HeRCLab/nocsim/doc/TCL.md

 **TIP** need to store data collected by an instrument?
 Try using `upvar` to attach it to the interpreter's top-level scope.

+**WARNING** Keep in mind that most instruments are called while the TCL interpreter is within the scope of a behavior, so you should always use `upvar
+#0 ...` to attach to the global interpreter scope directly, rather than the
+scope of the currently executing behavior.
+The specific arrangement of TCL scopes within `nocsim` is an implementation detail -- you should always use `upvar #0` rather than `upvar 1`, `upvar 2`, and so on unless you really know what you're doing.

 **BEST PRACTICE** don't make assumptions about the number of parameters that will be passed to an instrument -- more information might be added in future